-6.3.3 During the early stages of the preparation of the contract assembly for any "SAAP" or "No Plan" Project, the Contract Administrator (CA) (or other such project authority) should conduct a Scoping Meeting to determine what is needed on the project in order to comply with the VDOT Approved ESC and SWM Standards and Specifications.
-This should include filling out Forms LD-439 and EQ-429 to the extent possible.
+6.2.3 During the early stages of the preparation of the contract assembly for any "SAAP" or "No Plan" Project, the Contract Administrator (CA) (or other such project authority) should conduct a Scoping Meeting to determine what is needed on the project in order to comply with the VDOT Approved ESC and SWM Standards and Specifications.
+This should include filling out form LD-439 to the extent possible.

 The Scoping Meeting should include the CA, the District L&D Engineer and/or Hydraulics Engineer, and the appropriate District Environmental Section personnel in order to accurately determine the project requirements.